AdobeDocs/commerce-admin.en/help/stores-purchase/wishlist-configuration.md

     - To limit the total number of emails a customer can send, enter a **Max Emails Allowed to be Sent** value.
 The default is 10 and the maximum allowed is 10,000.

-    - To limit the size of the message, enter a **Email Text Length Limit** value.
+    - To limit the size of the message, enter value for **Email Text Length Limit**.
 The default is 255.

 1. Expand ![Expansion selector](../assets/icon-display-expand.png) the **My Wish List Link** section and set **Display Wish List Summary** to one of the following: